Skip to content

 Many of us have experienced it: you pull your clothes out of the washing machine or tumble dryer, expecting them to smell fresh and clean.

-Instead, they smell damp and musty.
-But why do our clothes smell damp even after washing and drying?
+Instead, they smell damp and have musty odor.
+But why do our clothes smell musty and damp even after washing and drying?

 The answer lies in three main culprits: trapped moisture, poor ventilation, and mould growth.